-Before you take a deep dive into the downsizing process, our number one tip is to plan ahead!
+Before you take a deep dive into the downsizing process, the first thing to do is plan ahead.
 Meet with a downsizing specialist, such as Caring Transitions, before placing your house on the market and allow them to develop the road map to get you to the next phase of your life.
 A good downsizing company will develop a timeline based entirely around your needs, ensuring that the process is as simple as stress-free as possible.

-The average timeline for downsizing with the help of a professional takes about two weeks from start to finish.
+The average timeline for downsizing will vary depending on the work needing to be done.
 There are packing, moving and unpacking stages.
-Time will also be needed to provide a liquidation service (through an estate sale or online auction) to prepare the house to be placed on the
+Time will also be needed to provide a liquidation service (through an estate sale or online auction) to prepare the house to be placed on the market.

 We all know life can change quickly, and there are many reasons to downsize as you age.
 Health issues can sometimes develop that require you to adopt a new lifestyle that isn’t possible in your current living situation.
 Home repairs and upkeep can get very tiresome.
 You might start to feel socially isolated, which can take a heavy mental and emotional toll on anyone.
 Making the decision to downsize can help resolve all of these issues.